Jamie-Clayton/Docs/_posts/2023-09-11-aws-cloud-devops.md

 - [ ] `sam --version` returns a version string
 - [ ] `cdk --version` returns a version string

-The following scripts create a code repository folder that followed devops principles to create the cloud infrastructure need to deploy a software application.

-You can choose between [webpack](https://webpack.js.org/guides/getting-started/) (popular and complicated) or [esbuild](https://esbuild.github.io/getting-started/#install-esbuild) (new and very faster) for packaging typescript cloud objects.

-Software testing should use [Gherkin syntax](https://cucumber.io/docs/gherkin/reference/) to encourage **Behaviour-Driven Development** (BDD) and enable reporting of test results in a human readable format.
+This is a hands-on setup guide for engineers building AWS serverless infrastructure on Windows.
+It walks through the CLI tooling, a consistent repository layout, and a first CDK stack plus a TypeScript Lambda you can run locally with SAM.
+The scripts below set up a code repository that follows DevOps principles for deploying a software application to the cloud.

+A couple of choices you'll make along the way.
+For packaging TypeScript cloud objects you can use [webpack](https://webpack.js.org/guides/getting-started/) (popular, more configuration) or [esbuild](https://esbuild.github.io/getting-started/#install-esbuild) (newer, much faster) — I default to esbuild here.
+For testing, write your specs in [Gherkin syntax](https://cucumber.io/docs/gherkin/reference/) to support **Behaviour-Driven Development** (BDD) and keep test results readable by non-engineers.

 ## Prerequisite Software